LutherCS/ip-class-pub/projects/calculator/description.md

 ## Styling

 Use of a framework (Bulma or Bootstrap) is optional but highly encouraged.
-Bulma css is linked.
+Bulma css is already imported.

 ## Functionality

 Operations are performed on floating-point numbers and the results may be presented in scientific notation.
-Let JavaScript handle the math.
+Use JavaScript's `eval` to handle the math.

 ## Acceptable limitations